 Inver: Strachur, Scotland

 Inver is tucked away on the shores of Loch Fyne, where the bountiful ingredients from the loch and beyond provide the centrepieces for many of the dishes.
-Run by husband and wife duo Pam and Rob, Inver has built up a formidable reputation in just the two years since it has been open, including being voted Restaurant Of The Year in Scotland by the AA Hospitality Awards.
+Run by husband and wife duo Pam and Rob, Inver has built up a formidable reputation in just the three years since it has been open, including being voted Restaurant Of The Year in Scotland by the AA Hospitality Awards.

 In the evening guests are treated to a set, four course menu with dishes showcasing ‘forgotten Scottish dishes’ and beautiful wild ingredients.
 Mains include plates called things like halibut, leeks and brown shrimp, and venison, celeriac, pear and prune – giving diners just enough to be excited by while maintaining a little mystery to keep an element of surprise.
 Oh, and did we mention the views?
 There’s nothing quite like looking out of an old stone cottage onto the opposite banks of a Scottish Loch.